 A bland title – much like a bland line of conversation – can hide an abyss the way a household fridge can hide a corpse.
 François Ozon is a master at this kind of observational understatement that touches on something deeper.
-For instance, in his new film Everything Went Fine – based on Emmanuèle Bernheim’s novel of the same name – it is the fine details, the banal, the ordinary, the minutiae that holds weight, that pieces together the bigger picture of human life like tiles in a mosaic.
+In his new film Everything Went Fine, it is the fine details that holds weight.

 John Bleasdale | @drjonty